António Simões (executive): Legal & General

+Other activities

-In 2009, he was appointed a Young Global Leader of the World Economic Forum and is a regular delegate at the annual meeting in Davos.
+In 2009, he was appointed a Young Global Leader of the World Economic Forum.

-He is a vocal campaigner on youth unemployment issues and has been involved with the Prince’s Trust since 2012.
-He became a Trustee of Prince’s Trust International in 2018.
+He is a vocal campaigner on youth unemployment issues and has been involved with the King's Trust since 2012.
+He became a trustee of Prince's Trust International (now the King's Trust) in 2018.

 In 2012, he was invited to be a founding member of Conselho da Diáspora Portuguesa (World Portuguese Network), a group of Portuguese people living abroad advising the Portuguese presidency.

-He was a member of the Practitioner Panel of the Financial Conduct Authority (FCA, conduct regulator for UK financial services industry) from July 2013 and was chair of the panel from August 2015 until August 2017.
-He was member of the Practitioner Panel of the Prudential Regulations Authority (PRA, prudential regulator for UK financial services industry) in November 2013.
+He was a member of the practitioner panel of the Financial Conduct Authority from July 2013 and was chair of the panel from August 2015 until August 2017.
+He joined the practitioner panel of the Prudential Regulations Authority in November 2013.

-Simões led a review of the UK financial services trade association in the UK on behalf of ten banking service providers.
+In 2015 he was on a steering committee set up to review a possible merger of some trade associations in the UK banking sector.

-In April 2015, he joined the Banking Standards Board, created to promote high ethical and behavioral standards in the Banking industry, as practitioner member.
+In April 2015, he joined the Banking Standards Board as practitioner member.

-He is a regular speaker in industry forums on the future of the financial services industry, including the impact of digital technologies in banking.

 Personal life

+Simões is openly gay and is married to Tomas.
+They have two children.

 He has contributed to several books, including Lord Browne's The Glass Closet and Stephen Frost's The Inclusion Imperative.
 In January 2015 Simões came first at the Out at Work & Telegraph Top 50 LGBT Executives list, which celebrates individuals making a difference at the workplace.
 OUTstanding in Business together with the Financial Times nominated him as the most inspiring LGBT senior business executive in October 2013.
 As part of the European Diversity Awards 2013, he was also awarded the Diversity Champion of the Year.

-He has been married since 2007 and lives between Madrid and London with his husband and two children.